toolleeo/cli-apps/README.md

 * [ssh-chat](https://github.com/shazow/ssh-chat) - Custom SSH server written in Go.
 Instead of a shell, you get a chat prompt.
 * [tiny](https://github.com/osa1/tiny) - tiny is an IRC client written in Rust.
 * [tuir](https://gitlab.com/ajak/tuir) - Reddit TUI.
+* [tweets](https://github.com/diracdeltas/tweets) - Decentralized alternative to twitter that uses git as support tool to manage the tweets.
 * [WeeChat](https://github.com/weechat/weechat) - A "fast, light and extensible chat client".

 ## <a name="conversion"></a>Conversion